How Eating Habits Affect Oral Health

 When your child consumes sugary foods, the sugar feeds the bacteria in plaque and causes it to release an acid that attacks enamel.
 You can help combat the effects of these types of foods by making sure your child is regularly brushing and flossing after eating.

-Bringing your child into our Hudsonville office for dental cleanings every 6 months also protects their teeth from decay.
+Bringing your child into our Hudsonville, MI, pediatric dental office for teeth cleanings every 6 months also protects their teeth from decay.

 Healthy Food and Snacks to Choose